undersealobster/QMB6316F24/assignment_03/README.md

 	by considering nonlinear specifications.
 	A used tractor dealer tells you that overpowered used tractors are hard to sell, since they consume more fuel.
       Tractor prices often increase with horsepower, up to a point, but beyond that they decrease.
-      To incorporate this advice, you create and include a variable for squared horsepower.
+      To incorporate this advice, you create and include a variable for squared horsepower and include that in a new regression model.

 ```